ja-sanborn/allyaria/docs/references/Allyaria.Theming.Styles.AllyariaStyle.md

 ## Behavior & Precedence Notes

-* **Colors & Backgrounds:** `AllyariaStyle` defers to `AllyariaPalette` for all background/foreground/border logic, including image overlays, hover variants, and border emission (width/style/color/radius).
+* **Colors & Backgrounds:** `AllyariaStyle` defers to `AllyariaPalette` for all background/foreground/border logic, including image overlays and border emission.
 If a background image is set, the palette emits `background-image` + sizing/positioning helpers; otherwise it emits `background-color`.
-* **Typography:** `AllyariaStyle` includes typography unchanged across normal/hover; use a different `AllyariaStyle` if hover should adjust font weight/decoration.
-* **CSS Variables:** When you prefer styling via CSS isolation, call `ToCssVars()` and consume the emitted custom properties from your component styles instead of overriding with global CSS.
+* **Hover strategy:** By default, hover uses a derived palette (foreground/background shifted to their hover colors) and the same typography.
+Provide explicit `paletteHover` and/or `typographyHover` to override that behavior.
+* **CSS Variables:** `ToCssVars(prefix)` exposes **both base and hover** variables with the same normalized prefix;
+  hover
+  variables add `-hover`.

 ---

 ## Performance

-* **Allocation-lean:** Methods use `string.Concat` to join the palette and typography fragments, avoiding intermediate builders where unnecessary.
-This is suitable for per-render inline style emission.
+* **Allocation-lean:** Methods use `string.Concat` to join palette and typography fragments, avoiding unnecessary intermediates.
-* **Value semantics:** As a small `record struct`, instances are cheap to copy and compare; equality comparisons are structural (`Palette`, `Typography`).
+* **Value semantics:** As a small `record struct`, instances are cheap to copy and compare; equality comparisons are structural across base and hover members.

 ---